European plant milk market set for incredible growth

 Despite holding the smallest market share, vegan desserts are set for the strongest growth with an estimated CAGR of 15.9% between 2020 – 2025.
 The rising availability of indulgent vegan desserts has changed the scope of the vegan landscape, with the category no longer assigned to just token offerings.

 Next in terms of forecasted CAGR is the snacks category, just behind with a growth of 14.55% between 2020 – 2025.
-This category has a varied scope, and consists of products such as; yogurts, snack bars, dressings, condiments and sauces.
+This category has varied scope and consists of products such as; yogurts, snack bars, dressings, condiments and sauces.